HVAC systems for hotels: 5 things to consider

 3 - Building load variation

 Hotels’ load typically vary depending on the season or in case of particular events.
 That has a significant impact on the energy efficiency of the building.
-So, it is important that the variation in load demand of the building is taken into account.
-In this case, for a more efficient HVAC system, it might be useful to split the load across multiple units of different sizes and control them as they were a big single unit.
+So, the variation in load demand of the building must be taken into account.
+In this case, for a more efficient HVAC system, it might be useful to split the load across multiple units of different sizes and control them as if they were a big single unit.

 4 - Water flow variation